RobertLigman/react-shop/README.md

+# This site is deployed on Netlify

+You can check it by clicking link: https://ecstatic-spence-121779.netlify.app

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).